soehms/database_cubic_hecke/README.md

 ### SageMath

-After release of the above mentioned Trac ticket, the database can be installed in Sage by:
+If you have a Sage release 9.7 or newer the database can be installed by:

 ```bash
 sage -i database_cubic_hecke
 ```

 This will contain integration with the cubic Hecke algebra functionality of Sage.
-Before, or to use it independent on the new Sage functionality the installation works as follows:
+If your Sage version is older than 9.7 or if you have problems with the above installation method you can use `pip` instead:

 ```bash
 sage -pip install database_cubic_hecke